epolevikov/Asgan/README.md

 by merging the alignment blocks that appear in the same order both in the query and in the target graph.
 See the manuscript [TBA] if you are interested in a more detailed description of the algorithm.

-Important that for the last four statistics, two complementary sequences (contig_1+ and contig_1- for example) are counted as one.
+Important that two complement sequences (blocks, paths) are counted as one.

 Each of the last three groups (__seqs__, __blocks__, __paths__) contains statistics named __tlen__ (total length), __N50__, __L50__ that can be used to estimate the contiguity of the corresponding sequences.
 The __blocks__ group also